Superintendent's Compendium (FRLA/JOFI/LONG)

 • Archival research

-• Year-round, by appointment
+• Year-round by appointment

 • John Fitzgerald Kennedy National Historic Site

-• Walk-in tours:
+• Ranger-guided walk-in tours:

-• Early June to late October: Thursday-Sunday
+• Late May to late October: Thursday-Sunday

-• Group tours:
+• Ranger-guided group tours:

-• Year-round, by appointment
+• Year-round by appointment

 • Education programs:

-• Year-round, by appointment
+• Year-round by appointment

 • Longfellow House-Washington's Headquarters National Historic Site

-• Walk-in tours:
+• Ranger-guided walk-in tours:

 • Late May to late October: Friday-Monday

-• Group tours:
+• Ranger-guided group tours:

 • Late May to late October by appointment: Thursdays